On this page

 Bifacial panels produce more energy, but this doesn’t affect their capacity rating.
 This allows companies with only a limited amount of panel capacity to generate more energy.

-Many question is Inverters used for bifacial panels will be able to handle the extra power, but with the 133% limit, it is likely that this will be fine.
+Many question whether solar inverters used for bifacial panels can handle the extra power, but this will likely be fine with the 133% limit.

 Maximising the potential of bifacial solar panels